Home / Professional Development / APS Awards / Educators / Dale J. Benos Early Career Professional Service Award

 • A one-page letter written by the applicant stating the basis for the application with a synopsis of the applicant's specific contributions to the physiology community and evidence related to the criteria.
 Examples of service appropriate for consideration include, but are not limited to, active participation in:

-• Professional society committees (e.g. APS, Society for Neuroscience, American College of Sports Medicine, etc.)
+• Professional society committees (e.g., APS, Society for Neuroscience, American College of Sports Medicine, etc.)

-• Undergraduate and/or graduate education activities
+• Undergraduate or graduate education activities.

-• Advocacy efforts for public policy
+• Advocacy efforts for public policy.

-• Educational programs targeted at promoting participation of diverse groups in physiology professions
+• Educational programs targeted at promoting participation of diverse groups in physiology professions.

-• National Postdoctoral Association or Graduate Student Association
+• National Postdoctoral Association or Graduate Student Association.

-• Outreach programs such as Brain Awareness Week
+• Outreach programs such as Brain Awareness Week.

-• Specific service activities within the nominee's department, program or university
+• Specific service activities within the nominee's department, program or university.

 • Two letters of recommendation written by people who are familiar with the substantive contributions of the applicant to professional service.